 The things we say

-All my life, I’ve heard people say, ‘I don’t believe in cruelty to animals’ and ‘I love animals’.
-They’re like mantras.
-It’s what people say to each other to reassure themselves and others that they’re good, kind people.
-I used to recite the same mantras myself not so very long ago which is how I know that what I’m about to say is true.
+All my life, I’ve heard people say, ‘I don’t believe in cruelty to animals‘ and ‘I love animals’.
+They’re like mantras that people repeat to each other, to reassure themselves and others that they’re good, kind people.
+I used to recite the same statements myself not so very long ago, which is how I know that what I’m about to say is true.

 I love animals

-‘I love animals’ generally translates as a declaration that we are particularly fond of an individual companion animal (or perhaps more than one), and have perhaps had similar feelings for other individual companions in the past.
+‘I love animals‘ generally translates as a declaration that we are particularly fond of an individual nonhuman family member (or perhaps more than one), and have perhaps had similar feelings for other nonhuman individuals in the past.
 For some it means that they have a fondness for a particular species.
-I would contend however that no one loves all animals of every species, in the same way that no one loves all people everywhere, unless their interpretation of the word ‘love’ extends beyond the everyday meaning that we all understand into philosophical or theistic definitions.
-The reason I highlight this phrase is to encourage any who have never questioned it to consider it in more depth the next time they see or hear it.
+I would contend however that no one loves all animals of every species, in the same way that no one loves all people everywhere.
+The reason I highlight this phrase is to encourage any who have never questioned it, to consider it in more depth the next time they hear it.
 It is common ground for us all.

 I don’t believe in cruelty to animals

 And what do we, as consumers, create demand for?
 We create demand every time we spend money.
-We buy clothing, toiletries and cleaning fluids, we buy furnishings and food and we entertain ourselves, and every item or product on which we spend our money creates a demand for that item or product to continue to be provided by someone seeking financial profit.
+We buy clothing, toiletries and cleaning fluids, we buy furnishings and food and we entertain ourselves, and every item or service on which we spend our money creates a demand for that item or service to continue to be provided by someone seeking financial profit.
 Every time we spend money, we signal our demand, assure potential suppliers that there is money to be made from whatever we have bought, and someone will hasten to make as large a profit as possible from providing it.

 Most people will be aware that the purchase of dismembered corpses creates demand for more dismembered corpses so I won’t dwell on that subject in this blog.
 I despise the word ‘meat’.
 It’s a word we hide behind to further ensure disconnection and minimise the risk that we may ever see in our mind’s eye the terrified eyes or listen in our awareness to the agonised whimpers of despair that preceded the ultimate degradation of an agonising and bloody death.
 Nevertheless, many people are already experiencing some level of discomfort about our consumption of the bodies of dead nonhumans, and as a vegan I am encouraged to see so many others walking a path that I once walked; that uncomfortable path we tread when we stop allowing ourselves to unquestioningly follow the current and start thinking critically for ourselves.